AndresAlgaba/pytemppack/README.rst

 Acknowledgements
 ----------------

-This README contains many embedded links from which inspiration was drawn.
-We suggest to check them out!
-Especially, this `repo`_ was a great help for autosummary recurssion to document the API.
+This `repo`_ was a great help for autosummary recurssion to document the API.